The Coolest Things to Do in Amsterdam Now

 Museum Hop on Two Wheels

-There are more than 800,000 bikes in Amsterdam and excellent bike routes that run throughout the city's relatively flat landscape.
+There are more than 800,000 bikes in Amsterdam and excellent bike routes that run throughout the city’s relatively flat landscape.
 MacBike has five rental offices including one on Vondelpark, the city’s 120-acre green space filled with lush gardens and fountains.
-From here, it’s easy to explore the Museum Quarter (note: for all museums here it’s best to buy tickets online to skip the queue).
+From here, it’s easy to explore the Museum Quarter.
+(JS Tip: Buy tickets online to skip the queues.)
 Start at the Stedelijk Museum of Modern Art, the largest Dutch museum dedicated to contemporary works where you can find pieces by Warhol, Koons, and de Kooning, as well as exhibits tracing the history of design and architecture movements like Bauhaus and the Amsterdam School.
 Opened in 2016, Moco Museum has also become a must for modern art lovers thanks to a world-first show on street artist Banksy.
 The Van Gogh Museum is home to the world’s largest collection of works by the artist—spring for a 50-minute private tour of collection highlights with a guide who’ll add extra insight into Van Gogh’s life and methods.
-You’ll also find the iconic Rijksmuseum here—its best known works are by Dutch masters Rembrandt and Vermeer, but it’s worth exploring the museum’s Special Collections, too for a fascinating mix of precious gems, costumes, weaponry, and ship models.
+You’ll also find the iconic Rijksmuseum here—its best known works are by Dutch masters Rembrandt and Vermeer, but it’s worth exploring the museum’s Special Collections for a fascinating mix of precious gems, costumes, weaponry, and ship models.

 Hit a Haringhandel for Raw Herring